Boston

 The Longwood Medical area is centered within 2-3 blocks of two different Green Line routes.
 There is also an extensive bus system, including a shuttle bus from Harvard University to the Medical School.
 Parking is expensive in the Longwood area, but residents who drive can park in cheaper outlying lots and use Children’s shuttle buses.
 Residents can park in the patient lot across from Children’s for free at nights (5 pm to 10 am) and on weekends.
 Residents who leave the hospital late at night can also obtain free taxi vouchers.

-Residents who enroll in the Hospital’s T-Pass Program receive a 40% discount on monthly MBTA passes.
+Residents who enroll in the Hospital’s T-Pass Program receive up to a 75% discount on monthly MBTA passes.
 For those who park in more distant lots, the hospital provides a free shuttle service.
 There is also a free shuttle (M2 Shuttle) from the Longwood Medical Area to Harvard Square in Cambridge.
 Residents who do not have their own cars can obtain Zipcars for occasional use.
 In addition, Children’s Hospital provides a free bike cage in the Patient/Family Garage for employees who cycle to work.